 On September 21, 2016, we received notice from the Staff of Nasdaq indicating that the Staff had determined to delist our securities from The Nasdaq Capital Market due to our then continued non-compliance with the minimum bid price requirement.
 We timely requested a hearing before the Panel, which occurred on November 10, 2016.
 On November 11, 2016, we received notice from the Staff that we no longer satisfied Nasdaq Listing Rule 5550(b) insofar as we did not expect to report stockholders' equity of at least \$2.5 million upon the filing of our Quarterly Report on Form 10-Q for the quarter ended September 30, 2016 and that the deficiency could serve as an additional basis for the delisting of the Company's common stock from The Nasdaq Capital Market.
 On November 21, 2016, Nasdaq informed us that the Panel had granted us continued listing on The Nasdaq Capital Market while we implement our plan to regain compliance with the minimum bid price and minimum stockholders' equity requirements.
-The Panel granted us until January 30, 2017 to evidence a closing bid price of \$1.00 or more for a minimum of ten prior consecutive trading days and until March 20, 2017 to evidence compliance with the \$2.5 million stockholders' equity requirement.
-We have requested an extension of this March 20, 2017 deadline from Nasdaq; however, we cannot assure you that Nasdaq will grant our extension request.
+The Panel granted us until January 30, 2017 to evidence a closing bid price of \$1.00 or more for a minimum of ten prior consecutive trading days and until March 20, 2017 to evidence compliance with the \$2.5 million stockholder's equity requirement.

 On December 9, 2016, we provided notice of our intention to call a special meeting of our stockholders on January 9, 2017 to, among other things, obtain stockholder approval for a reverse stock split.
 At a special meeting of our stockholders on January 9, 2017, our stockholders approved, among other things, a reverse stock split, and following such special meeting, our Board of Directors approved a 1-for-30 reverse split of the Company's issued and outstanding shares of common stock.
 The reverse stock split became effective as of 5:00 p.m.
 Eastern Time on January 12, 2017, and the Company's common stock began trading on a split-adjusted basis on The Nasdaq Capital Market on January 13, 2017.
 We received confirmation from Nasdaq on February 9, 2017 that we have regained compliance with the minimum bid price rule.

 On March 28, 2017, Nasdaq granted our request to extend the deadline to comply with the \$2.5 million stockholders' equity requirement to May 10, 2017.

 We believe that the proceeds from this offering will be sufficient to evidence compliance with the minimum stocholders' equity requirements of Nasdaq; however, despite our efforts, we cannot assure you that we will be able to meet the minimum stockholders' equity or other listing requirements.
 If it appears to the Nasdaq staff that we will not meet the minimum stockholders' equity or any other listing standard, our common stock may be subject to delisting.
-If our common stock is delisted, our common stock would likely trade only in the over-the-counter market.
+If our common stock is delisted, Baxter, pursuant to the asset purchase agreement for the Aquadex Business, has the right to require us to repurchase, in cash, all or part of the common stock held by Baxter at a price equal to their fair market value, as determined by a third party appraiser.
+In addition, our common stock would likely then trade only in the over-the-counter market.
 If our common stock were to trade on the over-the-counter market, selling our common stock could be more difficult because smaller quantities of shares would likely be bought and sold and transactions could be delayed, and we could face significant material adverse consequences, including: